Regulations of the Faculty of the School of Law University of California, Davis

 Article II - Examinations and Written Work for J.D.
 Degree

+A written final examination is required in each course except clinical and skills courses, seminars, individual research projects, and other courses in which substantial written work of appropriate length is required.
 Unless the instructor announces otherwise, a written final examination will be given at the end of each course.

-A. Students must be present for the final examination at its regularly scheduled time unless excused by the dean.
+- Students must be present for the final examination at its regularly scheduled time unless excused by the dean.
 Absent exceptional circumstances, the student must request and receive the excuse in advance of the scheduled examination.
 The dean may excuse a student from the regularly scheduled examination and permit the student to take an examination at another time if:

-(1) The student has two regularly scheduled examinations on the same day and the student requests at least 10 days before the beginning of the examination period to have one of them rescheduled; or
+- The student has two regularly scheduled examinations on the same day and the student requests at least 10 days before the beginning of the examination period to have one of them rescheduled; or

-(2) The dean concludes that the student is too ill to take the examination at the regularly scheduled time; or
+- The dean concludes that the student is too ill to take the examination at the regularly scheduled time; or

-(3) The dean concludes that an unforeseen, extraordinary circumstance, such as a death in the immediate family, would make it unduly burdensome for the student to take the examination at the regularly scheduled time.
+- The dean concludes that an unforeseen, extraordinary circumstance, such as a death in the immediate family, would make it unduly burdensome for the student to take the examination at the regularly scheduled time.

-B. To reschedule an examination earlier than its regularly scheduled time, the dean must have the consent of the instructor.
+- To reschedule an examination earlier than its regularly scheduled time, the dean must have the consent of the instructor.
 To reschedule an examination later than its regularly scheduled time, the dean must notify the instructor immediately of the delay and, at the earliest possible time, of the date and time at which the examination will be administered.

-A. All examinations are governed by the honor system.
+- All examinations are governed by the honor system.
 See paragraph 2.4.

-G. Students who leave the room during the examination may not take their question sheets or answer booklets with them.
+- Students who leave the room during the examination may not take their question sheets or answer booklets with them.

-I. After receiving the grade in a course, a student may look over the final examination.
+- After receiving the grade in a course, a student may look over the final examination.
 Final examinations are kept on file for one year; after one year they are destroyed unless the instructor or the dean directs otherwise.

-A. Unless the instructor announces otherwise, all written work at this school is governed by the honor system.
+- Unless the instructor announces otherwise, all written work at this school is governed by the honor system.

-B. Under the honor system students may neither give nor receive aid on written work.
+- Under the honor system students may neither give nor receive aid on written work.

-C. Any student who learns that another student has violated the honor system should report the violation to a member of the faculty or to the dean.
+- Any student who learns that another student has violated the honor system should report the violation to a member of the faculty or to the dean.

 - Violations of the honor system will be treated in accordance with university disciplinary procedures.